 Kate Middleton's sapphire engagement ring

 Princess Diana's engagement ring sparked a decade-long boom in sapphire ring sales and this same ring came back into the limelight when Prince Willian popped the question to Kate Middleton, now the Duchess of Cambridge, in 2010.
 Unlike Diana, Kate wears a more muted colour palette, allowing her blue sapphire ring to take the spotlight.
 She often pairs her ring with an understated pendant necklace and diamond or sapphire drop earrings.

 Prince Andrew and Sarah Ferguson's daughter, Princess Eugenie, received a pink sapphire ring following her engagement to her now-husband, Jack Brooksbank.
 The ring itself was a pink-orange padparadscha sapphire surrounded by a halo of diamonds.
 The princess doesn't shy away from colour in her wardrobe, often wearing the ring with blue or purple pastel dresses and coats.

 How to care for your sapphires

-Sapphire jewelry is an investment that should be treated as such.
-Much like with any other piece of jewelry in your collection, your sapphire pieces should be properly looked after so they remain sparkling for many lifetimes.
+Sapphire jewellery is an investment that should be treated as such.
+Much like with any other piece of jewellery in your collection, your sapphire pieces should be properly looked after so they remain sparkling for many lifetimes.

-Clean your sapphire jewelry in a shallow bowl away from any drains.
+Clean your sapphire jewellery in a shallow bowl away from any drains.
 Soak it in warm, soapy water and then gently scrub with a soft-bristled toothbrush.
-Thoroughly dry your jewelry and then repeat if necessary.
+Thoroughly dry your jewellery and then repeat if necessary.

 Dive into the blue